ISUgenomics/geospatialworkbook/SpatialModeling/GRWG23_SpatialInterpolation_python.md

     R^2 = 0.50, RMSE =   286

-Our $R^2$ is not awesome!
-We typically want $R^2$ values closer to $1$ and RMSE values closer to $0$.
-Note: $RMSE$ is in the units of the target variable, so our zinc concentrations.
+Our *R*<sup>*2*</sup> is not awesome!
+We typically want *R*<sup>*2*</sup> values closer to 1 and *RMSE* values closer to 0.
+Note: *RMSE* is in the units of the target variable, so our zinc concentrations.
 You can see the range of values of zinc concentrations in the legend in the figure above, from which you can get a sense of our error.

 **Excercise:** Modify the `param_distributions` and `n_iter` values above - can you improve the metrics?
 Note that you may also increase the processing time.